drew-codes-things/EmbedFormat/README.md

 - This isn't an embedded **message system**, its an embedded **Video** system

 # Inquiries
-- Contact me via email at `starlover@starlover.online` if any issues occur
+- Contact me via email at `support@starlover.online` if any issues occur